-Proposals to convert present business or commercial properties into residential properties will be supported where it can be demonstrated that:
+Proposals to convert existing business or commercial properties into residential properties will be supported where it can be demonstrated that:

-- (i) the commercial premises or land in question has not been in active use for at least 12 months; and - (ii) the commercial premises or land in question has no potential for either reoccupation or redevelopment for employment generating uses as demonstrated through the results both of a full valuation report and a marketing campaign lasting for a continuous period of at least 12 months.
+- (i) the commercial premises or land in question has not been in active use for at least 12 months; and - (ii) the commercial premises or land in question has no potential for either reoccupation or redevelopment for employment generating uses as demonstrated through the results both of a full valuation report and a marketing campaign, the detailed content of both reports to be agreed with the Local Planning Authority lasting for a continuous period of at least 12 months or any other agreed timescale as appropriate but not usually less than the 12 month period.

-Proposals to build or redevelop properties within the Wivenhoe Settlement area as well as on sites designated on the Proposals Map suited for retail, small business services or light industrial or engineering activities (Use classes A and B1) will be encouraged subject to them:
+Proposals to build or redevelop properties within the Wivenhoe Settlement Boundary as well as on sites for employment use designated on the Proposals Map suited for retail, small business services or light industrial or engineering activities (Use classes A and B1) will be encouraged subject to them:

-(a) being sympathetic in design and layout to the area in which they are proposed; and

-(b) not creating noise, dust or smell directly or indirectly from excessive vehicle movements.
+- a) being sympathetic in design and layout to the area in which they are proposed; and - b) not creating noise, dust or smell directly or indirectly from excessive vehicle movements.

-Employment Zones

-Business Centre in Brook St
+Employment Zones Business Centre in Brook St